Probate vs Insurance Valuation — What's the Difference?

 Insurance valuations are based on replacement value — the cost of replacing an item with one of equivalent type, quality, and condition from a retail source.
 This figure is designed to ensure that, if the item is lost, stolen, or damaged, the policyholder receives enough compensation to buy a like-for-like replacement.

-Because retail prices include dealer margins, VAT, and other overheads, the insurance replacement value is typically 50% to 100% higher than the Open Market Value.
-A diamond ring that might fetch £3,000 at auction could carry an insurance valuation of £5,000 to £6,000.
+Because retail prices can include dealer margins, VAT and other overheads, an insurance replacement value is often higher than Open Market Value.
+The size of the difference varies widely by item and market.

 Insurance valuations are updated periodically — usually every three to five years — to reflect changes in retail prices and market conditions.
 They are not tied to a specific date of death and cannot be used in place of a probate valuation.